Immigrants’ Rights Project

-Public Counsel’s Immigrants’ Rights Project (IRP) seeks a full-time, bilingual (Spanish/English) case coordinator to join its Unaccompanied Children’s team.
-They will join our UC team that includes five attorneys, a social worker and four support staff.
-This position is currently grant funded through March 31, 2021.
+Public Counsel’s Immigrants’ Rights Project (IRP) seeks a full-time, bilingual (Spanish/English) Case Coordinator to join its Unaccompanied Children’s team.
+They will join our UC team that includes six attorneys, a social worker and four support staff.
 The grant is contingent on renewal each year.

 Public Counsel is the largest pro bono public interest law firm in the country.
 Founded in 1970, it is dedicated to advancing equal justice under law and addressing economic, racial, and other inequities by delivering free legal and social services to the most vulnerable members of our community.
 Public Counsel operates eight legal projects: Children’s Rights, Community Development, Consumer Rights, Homelessness Prevention, Immigrants’ Rights, Veterans’ Rights, the Audrey Irmas Project for Women & Girls’ Rights, and our impact litigation project, Opportunity Under Law.
 Public Counsel has a full-time staff of over 130.
 We seek to have a racially inclusive staff.

-The case coordinator will spend approximately 75% of their time providing trauma-informed case management services to unaccompanied children, including:
+The Case Coordinator will spend approximately 60-70% of their time providing trauma-informed case management services to unaccompanied children, including:

 - Developing and maintaining a knowledge base of social services and local, state, and federal benefits available to clients in Los Angeles and surrounding counties;